andrebrait/unraid-native-zfs-encryption/README.md

 As a final test for the script, try stopping and starting the array again.
-It should mount the encrypted dataset right away, whe the Array starts.ø
+It should mount the encrypted dataset right away, whe the Array starts.

+## Done!

 That's it!
 From now on, you have an encrypted ZFS dataset in your unRAID server!\
 Whenever the array stops, the dataset is automatically unmounted.\